Josh Allen rallies Bills for 16 points in last 4 minutes to stun Ravens 41-40 in prime-time thriller

 The fans even got involved, with Jackson shoving back at a man in the end zone while celebrating DeAndre Hopkins’ 29-yard touchdown catch late in the third quarter.
 The man struck Hopkins in the helmet, and attempted to do so to Jackson, who responded by shoving the man back into his seat.

+“I seen him slap D-Hop, then he slapped me, and he was talking and I just forgot where I was for a little bit,” Jackson said, noting he should have let security officials handle the fans.
+“I just let my emotions get the best of me there.
+I’ll handle it better next time.”

-The Bills bent but did not break before a raucous crowd celebrating the team’s 53rd and final home opener at Highmark Stadium, affectionally called “The Ralph.”
+The atmosphere was electric on a night the Bills marked their 53rd and final home opener at Highmark Stadium, affectionally called “The Ralph.”
 Next season, the team is set to move into a $2.1 billion facility being constructed across the street.

 Allen oversaw last-minute scoring drives to close each half, with Prater hitting a 43-yard field goal on the final play of the second quarter.